isel-leic-ipw/2425i-IPW-LEIC34D/Lesson03/part07_en.md

     npm test
     ```

-## Summary for Create a Project and Test
+## Summary for Creating a Project and Test

 - Follow this steps in terminal to create a project and test with Mocha:
     ```bash